 Submissions to the local law review are due by April 6 and information can be found here.
 There’s also a short online survey you can complete if you’d like to give feedback on the specific issues nominated by Council.

 The local laws have not been reviewed in full since 2008.
-The structure has been changed and the following changes have ben noted in the impact statement:
+The structure has been changed and the various changes have been noted in the impact statement.

 I’m going to try to add anything I notice about the new laws when I get a chance to read them later today.

 Community Facilities Policy and Implementation Plan

 At the March 13 meeting, the Council endorsed a draft and far reaching plan that supercedes many other Council plans for community facilities.
 The plan is meant to be open for consultation, but I’ve had difficulty finding out how people can comment.
 I certainly want to comment on some of the proposals!

 Council has stated: “MV2040 consultation phase three on the draft MV2040 Strategy will include consultation on reference documents, including this plan.
 Consultation is planned for 5 weeks from 26 March to 27 April 2018.”